 The outrageous daring of it.
 If you love properly, there is no neighbour plus you, there is only oneness absorbed into love.
 If you love the divine source properly, there is no God and me, there is only God.
 Better still, there is Only ONE.
 Give yourself up absolutely.
-Eckhart (read his sermon On Poverty) scaled the heights of this outrageous demand – and found that “God”, as you usually consider him, wouldn’t satisfy the spirituality of a fly.
+Eckhart (read his sermon On Poverty) scaled the heights of this outrageous demand – and found that “God”, as usually considered, “wouldn’t satisfy the spirituality of a fly”.

 And this is the great difference, as I find it, between the path of my youth and the path of my maturity.
 Jesus said it, but somehow people seemed to miss it.
 In Yoga, it is the whole adventure.